damianhakert/damianhakert.github.io/source/handbook/finance/authorization-matrix/index.html.md

 ## Banking Controls

-- All accounts set up so initiator and approver are not the same.
+- All accounts are to be established so initiator and approver must be different.